 “Whether the team is rescuing hundreds of animals from a large-scale cruelty situation in pouring rain, driving boats through hazardous waters in flooded neighborhoods to remove animals from danger or providing comfort and care to rescued animals in a shelter, they do it with compassion, love and grace,” says Jessica Johnson, senior director of the Animal Rescue Team.

-In this article, you’ll learn more about our Animal Rescue Team and how you can help support our lifesaving work.
+In this article, you’ll learn more about the team and how you can help support our lifesaving work.

 in 33 states, plus Washington, D.C. and Puerto Rico.